 This is true for both posting to online course walls or discussions—like those found in online programs at Rasmussen University—and with personal email communications with your professors and advisors.
 Using appropriate capitalization and focusing on your tone when writing will give your virtual communication a boost.

 2. Sarcasm can (and will) backfire

-3. Attempt to find your own answer
+4. Attempt to find your own answer

-7. Read first
+8. Read first

 Take some time to read through each of the previous discussion post responses before writing your own response.
-If the original post was asking a specific question, there’s a good chance someone has already answered it.
+If the original post asked a specific question, there’s a good chance someone has already answered it.
 Submitting an answer that is eerily similar to a classmate’s indicates to the instructor that you haven’t paid attention to the conversation thus far.

 Remember, discussions can move fairly quickly so it’s important to absorb all of the information before crafting your reply.
 Building upon a classmate’s thought or attempting to add something new to the conversation will show your instructor you’ve been paying attention.

-9. Be kind
+10. Be kind and professional